Lawn & garden irrigation picks up where weather leaves off

 - Pop up spray head.
 You see these used to irrigate lawns.
 Each sprinkler head can be adjusted to spread water in a pattern covering 4 to 15 feet.

 - Rotor spray head.
-Creates the effect of gentle rainfall.
+Creates the effect of a gentle rainfall.
 They are used to cover large areas because they can throw a spray of 30 to 40 feet.
-Direction and spread is adjustable.
+Direction and spread are adjustable.

 - Drip line.
 The most efficient delivery method.
 Used in planting beds to apply water close to roots underneath the mulch.
 The slow delivery allows plants time to absorb water before it can drain away.
 Also, loss to evaporation is drastically reduced because the line runs under a protective layer of mulch.

 The device that manages water delivery rates and makes the various parts of the irrigation system work in harmony is the controller.
 The controller automatically opens and closes valves according to a preset schedule.
 Most controllers have a rain sensor or a water budget (seasonal adjust) that allows you to fine-tune water usage to what’s expected to happen in the weather.
 The more high-end systems have smart rain sensors that signal the controller to stop watering when it rains.

 The garden irrigation systems favored by landscape maintenance pros are manufactured by Toro, Rain Bird, and Hunter.
 Each manufacturer offers a variety of systems to fulfill a variety of landscape irrigation needs.
 Some of them get very techie with Wi-Fi enabled controls and smartphone apps.